danthegoodman1/RedpandaSovereignStructure/README.md

 }
 ```

-This example is a bit more structured because of the performance of smaller models, which we'll dive into below.
+This example is a bit more structured because of the performance of smaller models, which we'll dive into in the [Selecting an LLM](#selecting-an-llm) section.

 ## Running it